jdjakub/phd-thesis/ch-state-first.md

 Again, I return to how we tend to work things out in the freedom of paper.
 Co-ordinate systems, here merely positionally displaced, have their origins here and there and have vectors between them.
 The rods thus far let me visually express relations between global Points; now was a question of expressing one global Point as a displacement from another (the \svgel{g} transform).
 New rod Observables `p2_from_p1` and `p1_from_p2` do the vector subtraction, which can then be propagated as local co-ordinates to children.
 It is nice to express the relation (as well as see it!) this way (Figure~\ref{fig:rods}).

 ## Context-Appropriate Ontologies
-Each API has its own conventions, including a way of naming and structuring expressions: an *ontology* \cite{crit-semprola}.
+Each API has its own conventions, including a way of naming and structuring expressions: an *ontology* \cite{Crit-semprola}.
 The \OSFA{} approach is exemplified in such interfaces.

 In SVG, we express a rectangle by